First Canadian rover to explore the Moon

 For the first time, a Canadian rover will explore the Moon and help in the international search for water ice, a key component needed for the future of human space exploration.

-Vote for the name of the first Canadian rover on the Moon!
+What will be the name of the first Canadian rover on the Moon?

 Canada's role